 Let me start by saying I love workbooks!
 So keep that in mind- I’m a little biased here.
 I like the practical aspect of a workbook where you can journal your thoughts and go back to look at how much progress you’ve made.
 This book is available on Kindle, but I prefer the paperback, so that you can complete the activities and writings in one place.

-A Mindfulness-Based Stress Reduction Workbook does give some background on mindfulness theory- what it is an how it works, but primarily it offers action-oriented participation which requires some effort on the reader’s part if they are to benefit.
+A Mindfulness-Based Stress Reduction Workbook from the New Harbinger book series does give some background on mindfulness theory- what it is an how it works, but primarily it offers action-oriented participation which requires some effort on the reader’s part if they are to benefit.

 This inspirational workbook that is direct in its communication to the reader and avoids complex terminology.
 In other words, it provides exactly what you need to take action, without a bunch of fluff.
 While the information is simple, don’t let that fool you.
 In order to benefit from the material, you will need to put in some energy and dedication to the practices.